-However, this modern metropolis has plenty more to offer its visitors.
+This modern metropolis has plenty to offer its visitors.

 It has a rich history and ample natural expanses to provide a complete holiday experience to tourists.

-The abundant variety of wildlife that inhabits its vast surroundings is also a major attraction for tourists to visit the oldest city of Alaska.
+The abundant variety of wildlife that inhabits its vast surroundings is also a major attraction for tourists to Alaska's oldest city.

-This majestic waterfall lying next to a glacier is a sight to behold.
+The majestic Nugget Falls lies next to a glacier and is a sight to behold.

 You will be awed by the sheer magnificence of this place amid the thunder of the falling waters.

-You can reach this spot by following along the trail starting at the photo point, meandering all the way to the falls past Mendenhall Lake along the way.
+You can reach Nugget Falls by following along the trail starting at the photo point, meandering to the falls past Mendenhall Lake along the way.

-The Mendenhall Glacier is the star attraction in Juneau, drawing many tourists to this place.
+The Mendenhall Glacier is Juneau's star attraction, drawing many tourists.

 You can enjoy sumptuous scenes of stunning natural beauty here.

-The hike over the glacier is tough but worth the try.
+The hike over the glacier is challenging but worth the try.

-The center also displays exciting exhibits that shed light on the history and the geology of this ice-covered place.
+The center also displays exciting exhibits that shed light on the Mendenhall Glacier's history and geology.

-The wildlife around the area has a rich variety of animals.
+The wildlife around the area includes a wide variety of animals.